 Cervical cancer is a disease in which malignant (cancer) cells form in the tissues of the cervix.

-The cervix is the lower, narrow end of the uterus (the hollow, pear-shaped organ where a fetus grows).
+The cervix is the lower, narrow end of the uterus (the hollow, pear-shaped organ where a foetus grows).
 The cervix leads from the uterus to the vagina (birth canal).

 Cervical cancer usually develops slowly over time.
 Before cancer appears in the cervix, the cells of the cervix go through changes known as dysplasia, in which abnormal cells begin to appear in the cervical tissue.
 Over time, the abnormal cells may become cancer cells and start to grow and spread more deeply into the cervix and to surrounding areas.